frantsmn/TyonDriver/README.md

    ![Screen 1](https://image.prntscr.com/image/a5d11ce86f2f4da1b7ef8f9c03b52d9a.jpg)
    ![Screen 2](https://image.prntscr.com/image/2ff14905c1b543bfb64458fa5a98f2fc.jpg)

    And maked 3 files with values 1000, 500 and 100 respectively.
 You can find them in the repository https://github.com/frantsmn/TyonDriver.
+(Just replace and rename like original.)
 Not sure that all of them work steadily (I use  with 1000ms delay), but profiles switch is now much faster. :)